-Find out if your policy requires that you use certain contractors or has other restrictions.
-Additionally, keep track of all receipts and purchase orders to make sure that the expenses you claim are processed quickly.
-The easier you make it for the insurance company to assess the payout, the faster you’ll be depositing that check in the bank.
+Find out if your policy requires you to use certain contractors or has other restrictions.
+Additionally, keep track of all receipts and purchase orders to ensure that the expenses you claim are processed quickly.
+The easier you make it for the home insurance company to assess the payout, the faster you’ll be depositing that check in the bank.

 If you have large amounts of cash around your home, you need to know that most policies have very limited coverage on lost cash.
 You can typically expect to recover no more than $200.
 Since cash usually falls into the same category as valuable personal property—like coins, art, and jewelry—you probably won’t recover much unless you have a special policy or provision.